 Best for Young Kids: Classic Rope Firecracker Kid Rope

-It can be challenging to find the right calf rope for young kids, but the Classic Rope Firecracker is a great choice.Check Pricing
+It can be challenging to find the right calf rope for young kids, but the Classic Rope Firecracker is a great choice.Check Amazon for Pricing

 If you want to get your kids roping from a very young age, take a look at the Classic Rope Company Firecracker Kid Rope.

 The Firecracker is a 100% poly four-strand rope that is easy to handle and measures just 18 feet long, making it perfect for those small hands.
 We’d say that it is suitable for kids no older than about 8.

 What to Consider When Buying a Calf Rope

 Polygrass ropes, poly calf ropes and syngrass ropes are all commonly seen, with each having their own pros and cons for when you’re roping a calf or roping dummy.